mcanouil/quarto-extensions/README.md

 > - Your GitHub repository contains **Topics**.
 > - Your GitHub repository contains a **Release** with **Tag**.
 > - Your GitHub repository has `example.qmd` or `template.qmd` file.
-> - Your GitHub repository has only one extension or a set of extensions.
+> - Your GitHub repository has only one extension  under `_extensions`.